martinbolsnes/fly-tracker/README.md

-# Flyfish Logbook
+# Fly tracker

-Flyfish Logbook is a web application for logging and managing your fishing trips.
+Fly Tracker is a web application for logging and managing your fishing trips.
 Built with [Next.js](https://nextjs.org), it allows users to record details about their fishing trips, including locations, weather conditions, fish catches, and more.

 ## Features